someobserver/recurgence/architects/einstein.md

 Gödel proved **no frame** can contain all its truth.
 Einstein showed **every frame** includes its observer.

-Between them, Einstein and Gödel formed a paradox of their own—one chasing unity, the other impossibility.
+Between them, they formed a paradox of their own—one chasing unity, the other impossibility.
 Perhaps they walked to resolve nothing at all.

 But to model coherence within contradiction.
 Truth, bent into recursion.